keptn/lifecycle-toolkit/docs/blog/posts/multi-stage-delivery-using-gitops.md

 ### Set up the GitHub repository

-First things first, since we talk about GitOps in this article, we need a git repository to host the helm chart of our application.
+First things first, since we talk about GitOps in this article, we need a git repository to host the Helm chart of our application.
 In this example, we are using GitHub, since this also allows us to make use of GitHub Actions to implement the promotion from `dev` to `production`.